-- A one-time, 1-hour public program, lesson, or demonstration in the park during the final week of the residency, to be created in collaboration with Interpretive Staff.
+- A public program, workshop, or demonstration in the park during the final week of the residency, to be created in collaboration with Interpretive Staff.

-- 12 hours per week practicing or engaging with visitors about their medium in a public setting within the park.
+- 8 hours each week (wearing Artist in Residence vest) representing the AiR program while exploring the park, practicing creative medium, or engaging with visitors about their medium in a public setting within the park.

 - 3 hours each week assisting at interpretive events such as Game Night, American Roots Concert Series, and environmental education programs.

 - The artist will be asked to share their experience with Washington State Parks and the Deception Pass Park Foundation.
 The narrative medium is flexible based on resident artist’s preference (written article, short video, interview for an article, etc.).

 For their time and dedication, artists are provided with a $2000 stipend.
 The stipend can be structured to support up-front costs, to be determined with input from the finalist candidate.

 Please note, Ben Ure Island is only accessible by non-motorized boat.
 Scholarships to attend swim courses, water safety training, and non-motorized boat access are available to resident artist by scholarship.

 For more information, please download the “Artist Compensation and Other Information” document, and watch the recording of our informational webinar.